Bounding Optimality Gap in Stochastic Optimization via Bagging: Statistical Efficiency and Stability: Existing Challenges and Motivation

-Nonetheless, we point out that our approach requires solving resampled SAA programs many times, and is thus computationally more costly than batching and direct-CLT methods.
+Despite the above advantages, our approach requires solving a number of resampled SAA programs that is of larger order than the data size $n$ (reduced to larger order than $\sqrt{n}$ if a bias correction is applied to the variance estimator), and is thus computationally more costly than batching and direct-CLT methods.
 The higher computation cost is the price to pay to elicit our benefits depicted above.
 Our approach is thus most recommended when statistical performance is of higher concern than computation efficiency, prominently in small-sample situations.

 The next section will explain our procedure in more detail.
 A key insight is to view SAA as a symmetric kernel and the optimistic bound \eqref{optimistic} as a limiting quantity of an associated symmetric statistic, which can be estimated by bagging.
-On a high level, the stability in estimating the standard error $q^{bag}$ can be attributed to the nature of bagging as a smoother \cite{buchlmann2002analyzing,efron2014estimation}.